Chapter 03

 "When friendship is settled, you must trust; before friendship is formed, you must pass judgment."

-Context: Teaching the balance between trust and discernment
+Context: Balance between trust and discernment

 In Today's Words: